RolandTaverner/npp-json-escape-unescape-plugin/README.md

 # About

-This (will be) a plugin for unescaping JSON strings with (optionally) recursive unescape.
+This is Notepad++ plugin for escaping/unescaping JSON strings.

 # Functions